What is a default on my credit file?

 Can credit providers automatically list a default at the end of the 60-day period?

-No, there's a process credit providers must follow in order to have the default listed on your credit file.
+No, there's a process that credit providers must follow in order to have the default listed on your credit file.
 The credit provider needs to send you two separate notices to your last known address (physical or email address) before it can give a credit reporting body details regarding a default.
 The address the provider will use should be how it usually contacts you.
 Here's what you can expect from the notices:

 - The first notice.
 You'll be informed your payment is overdue and you'll be requested to pay the overdue amount.
 You'll receive this notice as soon as the default becomes overdue.